Red flags that tempt the tax auditor

 Tax experts believe one discriminant information function component looks at average deduction amounts.
 This allows IRS examiners to spot inconsistencies, such as a high mortgage interest deduction and low income.

-Tax specialists at CCH Inc. examined 2010 return statistics, the latest complete data, and came up with the following itemized deduction averages.
+Tax specialists at Wolters Kluwer CCH examined 2011 return statistics, the latest complete data, and came up with the following itemized deduction averages.
 These are for illustrative purposes only.
 CCH experts note that the IRS takes a dim view of taxpayers who base their claimed deductions on these figures.
 The numbers can be useful, however, in giving you a general idea as to whether certain deductions on your return might seem out of line.

 Check average deduction amounts